 1. Can the Heat continue their five-month-long streak of winning after a loss?

 Kind of a big one, right?
 You've likely already heard or read this note, but it's worth mentioning again: The Heat haven't lost back-to-back games since dropping two straight to the Indiana Pacers and Portland Trail Blazers on Jan.
 8 and Jan.
 10. And the Heat haven't just avoided losing streaks — they've been dominant in doing so.

 Game 4 will mark the 12th time since Jan.
 10 that the Heat have entered a game coming off a loss.
 They've won the previous 11 by an average of 19.8 points per game.
 The margin's risen to 21.6 following Miami's five postseason losses, including a 19-point win in Game 2 on Sunday after dropping the opening contest of the Finals.

-There are obviously plenty of things that go into a stat like that — changes in opposition during the regular season, in-series adjustments in the playoffs, etc. — but if nothing else, Miami's shown an ability to bounce back after bad losses, which could serve them in good stead on Thursday.
+There are obviously plenty of things that go into a stat like that — changes in opposition during the regular season, in-series adjustments in the playoffs, etc. — but if nothing else, Miami's shown an ability to bounce back after bad beats without carrying too much of the sour momentum forward with them, which could serve them in good stead on Thursday.

 "We've been at our best when I guess our backs are up against the wall, and we're at it again," LeBron James said Wednesday.
 "We'll see how we respond tomorrow."